What is Chagas Disease?

 Chagas disease is named after the Brazilian physician Carlos Chagas, who discovered the disease in 1909.
 It is caused by the parasite Trypanosoma cruzi, which is transmitted to animals and people by “kissing bugs” and is found only in the Americas (mainly, in poor, rural areas of Latin America where kissing bugs can easily invade and live in homes).
 Chagas disease (T. cruzi infection) is also referred to as American trypanosomiasis.

-An infected Triatomine bug (a.k.a. “kissing bug”) takes a blood meal on a sleeping person and defecates on the sleeping host releasing trypomastigotes in its feces near the site of the bite wound.
+An infected Triatomine bug, also.known.as kissing bugs, takes a blood meal on a sleeping person and defecates on the sleeping host, releasing the parasite (called trypomastigotes) in its feces near the site of the bite wound.
 Trypomastigotes contaminate the sleeping human host when they scratch their itchy bite wound as they sleep, and rub the pathogen into the wound, or into their mouth, nose or eyes.
+Chagas disease may also be transmitted in rare cases orally through consumption of contaminated food, during pregnancy or birth, through blood transfusions, and organ transplants.

 Infection may be mild or asymptomatic.
 There may be fever or swelling around the site of inoculation (where the parasite entered into the skin or mucous membrane).
 Rarely, acute infection may result in severe inflammation of the heart muscle or the brain and lining around the brain.
 Complications of chronic Chagas disease may include:

-• A dilated esophagus or colon, leading to difficulties with eating or passing stool.
+- A dilated esophagus or colon, leading to difficulties with eating or going to the bathroom.

 How soon after exposure do symptoms appear?

-Acute Chagas disease symptoms may become evident within a few days after infection, can last up to a few weeks or months, and during this period, parasites may be found in the circulating blood.
+Chagas disease is divided into two phases, including acute chagas and chronic chagas.
+Acute Chagas disease symptoms may become evident within the first few weeks or months after initial infection. and symptoms may last approximately eight weeks.
+During this period, parasites may be found in the circulating blood.
 Many infected persons may remain asymptomatic for life and never develop Chagas-related symptoms.

 How is Chagas disease diagnosed?